iqb-berlin/verona-modules-speedtest/README.md

 [Player-API](https://verona-interfaces.github.io/player/)

-## Supported Browsers
+## Main characteristics
-last 1 Chrome version

-last 1 Firefox version

-last 2 Edge major versions

-last 2 Safari major versions

-last 2 iOS major versions

-Firefox ESR

-not IE 11
+- All tasks within a unit have the same structure.
+- No going back to a previous task.
+- Timing values for every task are taken and summed up.
+Both are part of the result data.

 ## Build & Run
 To build the packages or run the local development environment, first install the NPM packages.
 You need to have a recent version of node and npm (tested and working with versions: 6,7,8) installed.
 > npm install

 ### Run development server
 Run the package on a local development server (this builds the app automatically).

->npm run start-editor

-or

->npm run start-player
+>npm run start-<editor/player>

 ### Build
+>npm run build-<editor/player>

-This produces an HTML file in the `dist` folder, named `iqb-{module}-speedtext-{version}.html`.
+This produces an HTML file in the `dist` folder, named `iqb-{module}-speedtest-{version}.html`.